realityforge/planet_quake/README.md

   * Compile baseq3a from EC directly to WASM and load asynchronously, https://github.com/emscripten-core/emscripten/wiki/Linking
   * Switching renderers to WebGL 1/OpenGL 1/ES 1+2, closer with dlopen work
   * Extra UI menus with multiQVM, for voting on maps and bitcoin setup, Instant replay, consolidate all VM UIs scoreboard/postgame/HUD/menus in to 1 UI system, replace the menu address with an API call.
-  * Use q3cache.dat instead of index.json (or manifest.json in quakejs)
   * Download files using offsets out of pk3 files, like streaming a part of the zip file, add this to native dedicated server and UDP downloads, this won't work on Google CDN because there is no accept-ranges support with brotli compression, https://cloud.google.com/storage/docs/xml-api/get-object-download service in front of that needs to re-encode the individual file based on the offset provided with brotli.
   * IN FAILURE: HTML and CSS menu renderer
   * r_smp 2 Software renderer for rendering far distances in a web-worker, WebGL if OffscreenCanvas is available, low resolution software GL is not available